 Loading...

-rendering capabilities, and it's very easy to use:
+X6 comes with built-in HTML rendering capabilities, and it's very easy to use:

 import { Shape } from '@antv/x6'Shape.HTML.register({shape: 'custom-html',width: 160,height: 80,html() {const div = document.createElement('div')div.className = 'custom-html'return div},})graph.addNode({shape: 'custom-html',x: 60,y: 100,})

-In the example below, we add a hover animation effect to the HTML
+In the example below, we add a hover animation effect to the HTML element, which would be quite complex to implement using SVG.

 You might be curious about how to dynamically update the content of a node if it is rendered dynamically.
 It's actually quite simple.
-When registering the node, you provide an effect
+When registering the node, you provide an effect field, which is an array of the current node's prop.
+When any of the prop included in the effect changes, the html method will be re-executed, returning a new DOM element to update the node's content.

 Shape.HTML.register({shape: 'custom-html',width: 160,height: 80,effect: ['data'],html(cell) {const { color } = cell.getData()const div = document.createElement('div')div.className = 'custom-html'div.style.background = colorreturn div},})